gitparade-com/basher.it/_package/xsc_bashing.md

 tags:
 - scripting
 ---
-bashing is a small tool that let's you create single-file Bash tools in a multi-file way.
+bashing is a small tool that lets you create single-file Bash tools in a multi-file way.